Read this first!

 Degree programs in English cover a wide range of academic fields, such as accounting, architecture, arts, biotechnology, business administration (marketing, finance & banking, general management, hotel & tourism, international business, and more majors at business schools and colleges), applied chemistry, economics, education, engineering (as well as nano-engineering; aerospace, automotive, manufacturing engineering), information technology, law, mass communications and journalism, medicine, music, nursing science, risk management, science and technology, and many more.
 Just use our Google Special, our search engine customized to show only pages relevant to international degree programs at Thai universities and colleges!

 The degrees follow the US system with Bachelor (B.A., B.B.A., B. Ed., B. Eng., B. Sc. etc.) in undergraduate studies, and Graduate Diploma, Master (M.A., M.B.A., M. Ed., M. Eng., M. Sc., LL.M. etc.), and doctorate degrees (D.B.A., D. Eng., E.D., LL.D., Ph.D. etc.) on undergraduate, graduate and post-graduate level at graduate schools.
 The terms 'international college' and 'international graduate school' are not clearly defined in Thailand.
 Some international colleges only offer graduate studies.
 'International program' and 'English program' are often used synonymously.
 That is misleading, since some universities offer international studies in a 'Chinese program', conducted in Chinese (Mandarin), or even in Arabic language or German language.
-'Graduate school' and 'business school' are also term that are not clearly defined.
+'Graduate school' and 'business school' are also terms that are not clearly defined.
 M.B.A. programs are a very common choice of Thai students, by the way.

 The most popular fields of study among foreign students are business administration, mass communication, marketing, business English, general management and international business management on undergraduate and graduate level.